tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Transfer-report.md

 weight: 20
 ---

 Furthermore, if you have enabled the Payouts API, you can query the state of the payouts to third party requested.
-For more information, refer to [Payouts]({{< ref "Payouts.md" >}}).
+Para obter mais informações, consulte [Payouts]({{< ref "Payouts.md" >}}).

 {{% alert title="Observação" color="info"%}}
 <img src="/assets/Brasil.png" width="20px"/> The _**Transfers Report**_ has the same columns and features available for the _**Daily payouts**_ report (_**Transfers**_ > _**Daily payouts**_).